DELAWARE MANUFACTURED HOME RELOCATION AUTHORITY

 7.1 Upon receipt of a petition to appoint a qualified arbitrator pursuant to 25 Del.C. §7043(c) and the initial $250.00 arbitration fee from the party filing the petition, the Authority shall prepare a caption setting forth the names of the parties and shall select an arbitrator to serve as the arbitrator and to conduct the non-binding arbitration proceeding.
 Each arbitration petition shall be assigned a docket number by the Authority.
 Thereafter, any paper filed with the Authority or appointed arbitrator shall include on the first page the caption and docket number assigned to the case.
 The initial petition shall include the name, mail and email addresses, telephone and fax numbers of the person filing the petition and the name, address, telephone and fax numbers of the person representing the person filing the petition.
 The initial $250.00 arbitration fee shall be paid by the party filing the petition at the time the petition is filed.
-An original and five (5) copies of the petition shall be provided to the Authority.
+An original and one copy of the petition shall be provided to the Authority.
 If the petition is filed by the community owner, a copy of the petition shall be mailed to each affected home owner, and if applicable, to the Home Owners Association (or their respective designated representative) on the same day that the petition is filed.
 If the petition is filed by an affected home owner, or if applicable, the Home Owners Association, a copy of the petition shall be mailed to the community owner (or the community owner’s designated representative) on the same day the petition is filed.
+In the arbitration petition, the party filing the petition should provide a concise statement of the issues to be determined by the arbitrator and certify that a copy of the petition has been delivered to the opposing party or parties or their respective representative(s).
+The party filing the petition shall also include the names of all home owners affected by the proposed rent increase.
 Any document required to be mailed shall be mailed by United States mail, first class, with postage prepaid.

 7.3 Any arbitrator appointed by the Authority shall be a member of the Delaware Bar who has provided the Authority with satisfactory evidence of his or her training in alternative dispute resolution.